stewartj95/tetris/README.md

 ==========

 1. Player must press a traversal key e.g. tab or alt... for keyboard input to begin registering.
-2. Rotating the line piece left once or right twice will cause the number of blocks to become 3 rather than 4.
-3. Game never ends
+2. Game never ends (no end condition)

 =============
 TO IMPLEMENT